rymarinelli/MPC_OWASP_POC/README.md

 The MCP tooling is designed to be portable across projects.
 To enable automated remediation in another repository:

-1. Copy the `mcp/` package and `scripts/auto_refactor.py` into the target repository (or install them as a package if published internally).
+1. Reference the composite action from a workflow (for example, `uses: owner/mcp-owasp-poc@v1`) or install the package and run the `mcp-auto-refactor` console script directly.
 2. Add the required secrets/variables (`MCP_LLM_ENDPOINT`, `MCP_LLM_MODEL`,
    `MCP_LLM_API_KEY`, `AUTO_REMEDIATE`) and optionally `MCP_FORMATTER`/
    `MCP_MAX_VULNS` in the destination repository settings.
-3. Drop the workflow from `.github/workflows/auto-remediation.yml` into the target repository and adjust the validation commands to reflect the project's test suite or formatters.
-4. Ensure the vulnerability scanning workflow exports its findings as a `scan-results.json` artifact that follows the structure expected by `ScanParser`.
+3. Ensure the vulnerability scanning workflow exports its findings as a `scan-results.json` artifact that follows the structure expected by `ScanParser`.
 See `ScanParser` docstrings for the minimal schema and extend the parser if your scanner requires custom handling.
-5. Run the script locally using `--dry-run` on a sample scan file to confirm it understands the repository layout before enabling the GitHub Action.
+4. Run the script or action locally using `--dry-run` on a sample scan file to confirm it understands the repository layout before enabling automated PRs.

 ### Integrating Semgrep OWASP Top 10 checks